The scale menu

 Once the known distance is identified, you just have to enter the real distance in the user interface.

-To mark this distance, you need to activate the calibration input":
+To mark this distance, you need to activate the Activate calibration input menu:

 When you enable this menu, the mouse pointer becomes a cross.
 If you disable the menu, the mouse pointer returns to an arrow.